How to copy an existing project. How to create a project template.

 In this article, you will learn how to:

-When you create a new project, enter a name and a brief description, then select the Copy an existing project option.
+When you create a new project, enter a name and a brief description, then use the Copy an existing project field.

 Select a project you wish to copy among all the active projects you are a member of.

 Note: You can archive your project templates, and activate them just when you are copying them.

 This option cannot be unchecked.

 The project settings are copied: features, applications, use of private objects, etc.

 You can copy colleagues that belong to your original project.